solliancenet/tech-immersion-data-ai/environment-setup/data/1/README.md

 - SQL Server 2017 on Windows Server 2016
 - SQL Server 2008 R2 on Windows Server 2008 R2

-> TODO: Add steps for setting up SQL 2017 VM: Can pull from Data platform upgrade and migration MCW.

 ## Set up HGS VM

 A VM needs to be provisioned to run the Host Guardian Service (HGS), which is required for Always Encrypted with secure enclaves.
 The HGS computer is needed for enclave attestation.